 Ethical Hacking (DAT505)

 This course covers the fundamental concepts of ethical hacking and penetration testing.
-The course will provide a strong foundation for students who want to pursue a career in the field of ethical hacking.
-The course covers topics such as footprinting and reconnaissance, scanning and enumeration, social engineering, denial of service attacks, and web application attacks.
-The course also covers topics such as cryptography, viruses and worms, and honeypots.
-Students will use hack the box or similar vulnerable machines to test their skills.
+The course will provide a strong foundation for students pursuing ethical hacking careers.
+The course covers footprinting and reconnaissance, scanning and enumeration, social engineering, denial of service attacks, and web application attacks.
+The course also covers cryptography, viruses and worms, and honeypots.
+Students will use Hack the Box or similar vulnerable machines to test their skills.

 Course code